 Non-return to service is not a reliable method of pregnancy diagnosis.
 Many does do not outwardly cycle throughout the breeding season and the non-return may be due to seasonal anoestrus or false pregnancy.

-Neither is mammary development in primiparous goats a reliable method of pregnancy diagnosis as maiden milkers are common.
+Neither is mammary development in primarous goats a reliable method of pregnancy diagnosis as maiden milkers are common.

 Nor is abdominal distension.

-Although animals may have behavioural changes during late pregnancy (for example, a 'dog sitting' position is normal for some pregnant goats (Plate 1.8), these are very variable.
-Accurate pregnancy diagnosis is essential to distinguish between pregnant goats, those with false pregnancies and those that are not cycling.
+Accurate pregnancy diagnosis is essential to distinguish between pregnant goats, those with false pregnancies and those which are not cycling.

-A vasectomised and harnessed teaser male running with the does will detect return to service, that is non-pregnancy, but should not be relied upon as some males will mount females that are not cycling.
-Always undertake an accurate pregnancy diagnosis before using prostaglandins to induce oestrus.
+A vasectomised and harnessed teaser male running with the does will detect return to service, i.e. non-pregnancy, but should not be relied upon as some males will mount females which are not cycling.

+An accurate pregnancy diagnosis Should always be undertaken before using prostaglandins to induce oestrus.
 Table 1.5 lists the methods available.

-Days Fetal numbers Accuracy (%) Usefulness
+Days Fetal numbers Accuracy % Usefulness

 Vasectomised male >20 No 65-90 Moderate

 Abdominal palpation 60-115 No 60-90 Moderate

 Progesterone assay 18-22 No 90-95 Moderate

 Oestrone sulphate assay >50 No >95 High

-Pregnancy specific protein B >26 No >95 High
+Pregnancy-specific protein B >26 No >95 High

-Realtime ultrasound 28-100 Yes 95-100 High
+Real-time ultrasound 28-100 Yes 95-100 High

 Doppler ultrasound 60-90 No 85-90 Moderate

 Radiography >70 Yes >90 Low